bergesinstitute/graf-method/book-3-unit-2.md

 12. He can run a lot.
 13. I fly to Canada with my wife.

 ## 2. Traducir, usando imperfecto.
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 1. I always used to eat at Charly's.
 2. When I was in high school, I used to have a car.